 None of this guidance is private to either group so visitors may sometimes find it helpful to look at more detailed information for maintainers.
 Certainly do so if you are interested in helping with GENUKI to get a flavour of what is required.
 However maintainers will need to login to see some of the internal functions (eg lists of the items for which they are responsible) and to edit content.

 GENUKI is a non-commercial service, provided by a group of volunteers in some case in cooperation with family history societies.
 It is a charitable trust with a Trust Deed.
 There is a board of Trustees and an Executive Team responsible for day-to-day operations.
 There is a formal statement of the roles of the Trustees and the Executive team.
 Some other aspects of how we work are explained here.

 GENUKI was conceived and implemented in 1995 in the very early stages of the world wide web becoming available.
 It has grown enormously in content since then and has taken advantage of a number of advances in web software.
-The background and purpose is more fully explained in this section with articles from 1995 on the origins, progress reports, later articles and information about the change to using Drupal in 2015, the major upgrade in 2020 and a further upgrade in 2021.
+The background and purpose is more fully explained in this section with articles from 1995 on the origins, progress reports, later articles and information about the change to using Drupal in 2015, the major upgrade in 2020 and further upgrades in 2021 and 2023.

 Genuki is always under development.
 There are some pointers to our current approach to future developments.